atroxaper/p6-LogP6/README.md

 ## Write one log in several outputs

-Lets imagine we have an application which works with several types of databases.
+Let's imagine we have an application that works with several types of a database -- for example, Oracle and SQLite.
+We want to log work with the databases.
+But we want to store Oracle related logs in `oracle.log` and `database.log` files, and SQLite related records only in `database.log`.
-For example, Oracle and SQLite.
-We want to log of work with the databases.
-But we want store Oracle related logs in `oracle.log` and `database.log` files, but store SQLite related log only in `database.log`.
-In such case we need one simple logger for SQLite related logs and another one (with two grooves) for Oracle related logs.
+In this case, we need a straightforward logger for SQLite related logs and another one (with two grooves) for Oracle associated logs.

-In `Perl 6`:
+In `Raku`:

 ```perl6
 use LogP6 :configure;